-Professor Wendy Bellion teaches American art history.
-She holds a B.A. in art history from Wesleyan University and an M.A. and Ph.D. from Northwestern University.
-Professor Bellion's scholarship takes an interdisciplinary approach to American visual and material culture, focusing on the late colonial and early national United States and exploring American art within the cultural geographies of the British Atlantic world and early modern Americas.
-Her book, Citizen Spectator: Art, Illusion, and Visual Perception in Early National America (2011) examines the exhibition of trompe l'oeil paintings, optical devices, and illusionistic spectacles within post-revolutionary cultures of sensory discernment and undeceiving.
-She is also co-editor (with Professor Mónica Domínguez Torres) of Objects in Motion: Art and Material Culture across Colonial North America (2011), a special issue of the journal Winterthur Portfolio that developed out of a University of Delaware symposium in 2008.
-Her new book project – What Statues Remember: Iconoclasm and Ritual in Early New York – explores the performative dimensions of sculptural monuments in lower Manhattan from the late eighteenth century to the Occupy Wall Street movement.
-Her publications include essays on Charles Willson Peale's use of perspective devices, the transatlantic art of waxwork sculptor Patience Wright, theatrical illusion in early Philadelphia, and art-historical methodologies.
+Professor Wendy Bellion (Ph.D.
+Northwestern University) teaches American art history and material culture studies.
+Professor Bellion’s scholarship takes an interdisciplinary approach to American visual and material culture, focusing on the late colonial and early national United States and exploring American art within the cultural geographies of the British Atlantic world and early modern Americas.
+Her book Citizen Spectator: Art, Illusion, and Visual Perception in Early National America (2011), which was awarded the 2014 Charles C. Eldredge Prize for Outstanding Scholarship by the Smithsonian American Art Museum, examines the exhibition of illusionistic paintings and optical devices within post-revolutionary cultures of sensory discernment and undeceiving.
+She is also co-editor (with Professor Mónica Domínguez Torres) of Objects in Motion: Art and Material Culture across Colonial North America (2011), a special issue of the journal Winterthur Portfolio.
+Her new book project – What Statues Remember: Art and Iconoclasm in New York City – explores the performative dimensions of sculptural monuments in lower Manhattan from the late eighteenth century to the Occupy Wall Street movement.
+Her publications include essays on trompe l’oeil representation, sculpture, drawing instruments, theatrical illusion, and art-historical methodologies.

-At the University of Delaware, Professor Bellion actively advises graduate students in American art history and serves on the Executive Committee of the Winterthur Program in American Material Culture.
-Her undergraduate courses include surveys of American art history from colonial settlement to the present as well as field-based seminars exploring early photography, Surrealism in the United States, and the artistic cultures of early Philadelphia.
-Her graduate seminars include courses on methodology and historiography, the Peales and Philadelphia, visual culture and the late Enlightenment British world, and American sculpture.
-She has also enthusiastically collaborated with colleagues in art history, English, and American history to co-teach seminars exploring the transcultural arts of the colonial Americas, the painting and literature of the American Revolution, and English design history.
+At the University of Delaware, Professor Bellion advises graduate students in American art history and serves on the Executive Committee of the Winterthur Program in American Material Culture.
+Her undergraduate courses include surveys of American art history and seminars that explore topics ranging from the artistic and scientific cultures of early Philadelphia to Surrealism in the United States.
+Her graduate seminars include courses on methodology and historiography, the circle of Charles Willson Peale, visual culture and the late Enlightenment British world, and American sculpture.
+She has also co-taught seminars exploring the transcultural arts of the colonial Americas; English design history, and the painting and literature of the American Revolution.

-- "Teaching across the Borders of North American Art History," co-author, with Mónica Domínguez Torres, in The Blackwell Companion to American Art (eds.
-John Davis, Jennifer Greenhill, Jason LaFountain, forthcoming 2013)
+- “Teaching across the Borders of North American Art History,” co-author Mónica Domínguez Torres, in The Blackwell Companion to American Art (eds.
+John Davis, Jennifer Greenhill, Jason Lafountain, 2015)

 - "New England’s Ends," in New Views on New England: Studies in Material and Visual Culture, 1680-1830, eds.
 Georgia Barnhill and Martha McNamara (Boston: Colonial Society of Massachusetts, 2012)